Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 Combining different programs

-- The Supplemental Nutrition Assistance Program (SNAP) for food costs
+- The Supplemental Nutrition Assistance Program (SNAP) for food

-- Medicare Savings Programs cutting healthcare expenses
+- Medicare Savings Programs to reduce healthcare costs

 Tips for approval success